 Russian poet, singer and actor Vladimir Vysotsky was an idol of the 1970s and '80s.
 In 1980, at the age of 42, he passed away during the Moscow Olympic Games.
 This is the story of his last ...
 See full summary »

-Admiral Kolchak is a true war hero and beloved husband and father.
-One day he meets Anna, the love of his life and the wife of his best friend.
-The revolution in his heart faces the revolution in his own country...
-His destiny is to became the Supreme Rules of Russia.
+Admiral Aleksandr Kolchak is a true war hero and beloved husband and father.
+Anna, the wife of his best friend, becomes the love of his life.
+The revolution in his heart mirrors the revolution in his own country.
+His destiny is to fight the Bolsheviks and bring back the Czarist rule.
 Written by

 The title uses old Russian orthography, abandoned after the October Socialist Revolution of 1917.
 See more »